-- 1. If the Customer chooses to install two separate meter loops to feed a duplex the risers should be installed within three (3) feet of each other with the point of attachment installed between the two.
-The Customer shall install the point of attachment and it shall be an eye bolt anchored to the frame of the structure strong enough to hold the strain of the service conductor.
+- 1. If the customer chooses to install two separate meter loops to feed a duplex the risers should be installed within three (3) feet of each other with the point of attachment installed between the two.
+The customer shall install the point of attachment and it shall be an eye bolt anchored to the frame of the structure strong enough to hold the strain of the service conductor.
 BTU will install one service conductor to feed both meter loops.
-Each meter loop shall conform to the appropriate section of this manual. - 2.
-If the Customer chooses to feed a duplex through a wireway, a minimum 16" x 16" x 3' gutter must be installed.
-The gutter and meter socket shall be grounded with a minimum #6 copper ground wire attached to the ground rod with an approved ground rod clamp.
-The gutter must have two 3/8" factory or field installed weatherproof locking hasp that will accept a BTU lock.
-One (1) locking hasp is required every 3' on the gutter. - 3.
-A permanent address label is required.
-Label shall be engraved phenolic nameplate with an all-weather adhesive backing.
-Labels shall be black with white letters.
-Labels must be a minimum of 1.00" in Height and 2.50" in Width with engraved letters that are a minimum 1/4" high.
-The label shall identify the physical address, including the apartment, townhouse, office, suite, city and state.

-DRILLING AS A MEANS TO INSTALL A LOCKING DEVICE IS NOT ACCEPTABLE
+Each meter loop shall conform to the appropriate BTU's Service Entrance Requirements in SECTION 2: Overhead Service Entrances. - 2.
+If the customer chooses to feed a duplex through a wireway, a minimum 16" x 16" x 3' gutter must be installed.
+The gutter and meter can shall be grounded with a minimum #6 copper ground wire attached to the ground rod with an approved ground rod clamp.
+The gutter must have a 3/8" factory or field installed weatherproof locking hasp that will accept a BTU lock.
+DRILLING AS A LOCKING DEVICE IS NOT ACCEPTABLE